zacharee/SamloaderKotlin/README.md

 4. Once it finishes building, go to `android/build/outputs/apk/debug` and install `android-debug.apk`.

 # Running

-For Windows, macOS, and Linux, you can download from https://bifrost.zwander.dev.
-Alternatively, you can use the steps below to manually download a release.

-Check the [Releases page](https://github.com/zacharee/SamloaderKotlin/releases) for binaries.

 ## Android
 Download `bifrost_android_<VERSION>.apk` and install it.